Home / Coffee knowledge / What influence does the tamping pressure have on the espresso?

 |r|= 0 -> no linear correlation

-Within the scope of this test, the taste of the espresso was not investigated.
-Therefore, no statement can be made about it.
-However, based on the findings of the test, we interpret that a varying tamping pressure within the range we investigated has no or only marginal influence on the taste.
+Within the scope of this test, the taste of the espresso was not examined.
+Therefore, no statements can be made regarding it.
+However, based on the findings of the test, we interpret that varying tamping pressure in the range we studied has no or only a marginal influence on taste.

-Also, based on our test, we cannot make a statement about how a pressure lower than 10 kilograms affects the extraction.
-Based on studies, partner recommendations, and our own experience, we recommend tamping with at least 6 kilograms of pressure.
+Also, due to our test, we cannot make any statements about how pressure lower than 10 kilograms affects extraction.
+Based on research, our partners, and our own experience, we recommend tamping with at least 6 kilograms of pressure.

 Discussion

-In the investigation of whether tamping pressure influences the extraction time of espressos, no influence could be proven.
-However, this does not mean that no influence exists, but only that no influence was proven in the test model used.
-Disturbances include, for example, inaccuracies in preparation and the insufficient precision of the examination machines used.
+When investigating the question of whether tamping pressure influences the extraction time of espressos, no influence could be proven.
+This does not mean that no influence exists, only that no influence was proven within the test model used.
+Interference factors include, for example, inaccuracies in preparation and the insufficient precision of the testing machines used.

-The devices used are equipment designed for professional use in gastronomy and not precise laboratory equipment.
+The equipment used is professional-grade equipment designed for gastronomic use and not precise laboratory equipment.

-Thus, in practice, a large influence of tamping pressure on extraction is not to be expected, as there are a multitude of inconsistent parameters influencing the extraction process.
-In this, tamping pressure is merely one parameter among many.
+Thus, it cannot be assumed that tamping pressure has a large impact on extraction in practice, as there is a multitude of inconsistent parameters affecting the extraction process.
+In this context, tamping pressure is just one parameter among many.

 ---

 The tamping test was conducted by Michel Aeschbacher in collaboration with a food technologist who wishes to remain anonymous.
-Our thanks go out to you!
+You have our gratitude!

 What do you think?